Skip Navigation

 A woman business owner in a computer learning about working capital loans

-1. Understand Your Business's Needs
+1. Assessing Your Business's Financial Needs

-2. Understand the Loan Provider's Requirements
+2. Navigating Loan Provider's Requirements

 Once you understand the needs of your business, it's time to start the search.
 In this step, you must understand the requirements of each of the working capital loan providers.
 Remember, these may differ from funder to funder.